Mentally ill are ‘dying needlessly’ http://www.bbc.co.uk/news/health-24240408

 There have always been the mental illnesses that seem to be free standing and as definable as any other more physical disease.
 There are also mental disorders that are linked in a secondary or tertiary manner to the primary disease of addiction.

-The situation is confused by the fact that in their six year training course, doctors in the UK spend only a matter of a few weeks learning about addiction that is described, as a reversal of the real situation, as a secondary or tertiary symptom of a range of other mental illnesses – so, on the ground there is a knotty and vicious circle.
+The situation is confused by the fact that in their five year training course, doctors in the UK spend only a matter of a few weeks learning about addiction that is described, as a reversal of the real situation, as a secondary or tertiary symptom of a range of other mental illnesses – so, on the ground there is a knotty and vicious circle.

 See this book to understand addiction and the current medical model.